randlit/randl-write/docs/checkin.md

 # /checkin
-Performance a checkin on an item.
+Performs a checkin on an item.
 Can only be done with items that are currently checked out.